angchester/DSA4262_2510_cookbooked/README.md

 # Setting up
 Do follow these steps to ensure that the model can run smoothly **Machine Setup**
 1) If you are running on AWS instance, start a new instance.
-We recommend to use a machine at least R5.2XLARGE to ensure that model have enough memory to run.
+We recommend to use a machine at least M4.4LARGE with at least 50GB SSD.
-2) If you are running locally, ensure that you have Python installed.
+2) If you are running locally, ensure that you have Python Version $\geq$ 3.10 installed.

 **_Cloning Repository_**